odinuv/web/articles/security/validation.md

 The client-side validations are still a good thing for 99.9% of users because they can be quickly informed about an error without submitting the form.

-The same thing also applies for data stored in [cookies](/articles/cookies-sessions/) as they can also be accessed and modified with developer tools (in *storage* tab).
+The same rules also applies for data stored in [cookies](/articles/cookies-sessions/) as they can also be accessed and modified with developer tools (in *storage* tab).

 ## Summary